 Whichever road you take, our next destination is Hartland Orchard and Green Truck Farms.
 The orchard is an excellent stop in the fall when you can enjoy apple picking, a pumpkin patch, and a corn maze.
 Visit Hartland even if you don't want to pick, to take in the gorgeous views from the orchard hills.

 Nearby Stribling Orchard is another fun pick-your-own apple orchard.

 Dine and Drink Local in Marshall and The Plains

 From Markham, our scenic route turns east, following small roads that parallel Route 66.
 You could certainly make the trip faster on the highway, but then you would miss two lovely stops.
-Aspen Dale Winery at the Barn is a favorite place to visit in winter when you can enjoy a glass by the cosy fireplace.
+Aspen Dale Winery at the Barn is a favorite place to visit in winter when you can enjoy a glass by the cozy fireplace.

 Further east, Barrel Oak Winery and Farm Taphouse offer Virginia wine and tasty craft beer from a hilltop barn.
 This brewery has a pretty indoor fireplace and a lot of outdoor space to spread out and they are very dog and child friendly.

 Once you leave the downtown, heading east on Route 55, watch for the Number 18 School House on your left.
 The one-room schoolhouse served white children from 1887 to 1910, then served African American students until it closed in 1964.

 If you want to walk off some of that delicious dining, stop at Northern Fauquier Community Park, which has a lovely network of paved paths.
 The park is also an ideal place to picnic if you picked up takeout in town.